What Are Serotonergic Drugs and How Do They Impact the Body?

 Both of these neurotransmitters, serotonin, and dopamine, are the “chemical messengers” that play roles “in sleep and memory as well as metabolism and emotional well-being.”
 These two are also commonly referred to as the “happy hormones” since they play a role in regulating mood and emotion.
 Despite these similarities, dopamine and serotonin operate differently; when either one’s levels are impacted, they present with different conditions, which then will require their own treatment.

-The Mayo Clinic explains that “excessive accumulation of serotonin in your body creates the symptoms of serotonin syndrome” that can range from mild to severely life-threatening.
-Individuals can accumulate serotonin when consuming a serotonergic medication but are more likely to present with symptoms of serotonin syndrome if certain medications were combined.
-As an example of this, “serotonin syndrome may occur if you take an antidepressant with migraine medication.
+The Mayo Clinic explains that “excessive accumulation of serotonin in your body creates the symptoms of serotonin syndrome” that can range from mild to life-threatening.
+Individuals can accumulate serotonin when consuming a serotonergic medication but are more likely to present with symptoms of serotonin syndrome if certain medications and/or substances are combined.
+As an example of this, “Serotonin syndrome may occur if you take an antidepressant with migraine medication.
 It may also occur if you take an antidepressant with opioid pain medication.”

 The same can be said for those who want to explore psychedelic therapies.
 According to experts, using psilocybin while on antidepressants can also elevate the risk of serotonin syndrome if not taken properly.
 While serotonergic medications can help promote a good quality of life, it’s incredibly important to never mix medications or therapeutic substances without speaking with a doctor beforehand to reduce the risk of harm.

-Note: Veriheal does not support illegally consuming therapeutic substances but acknowledges that it transpires because of the current illicit status, which we strive to change by advocating for research, legal access, and responsible consumption.
+Note: Veriheal does not support illegally consuming therapeutic substances such as psychedelics but acknowledges that it transpires because of the current illicit status, which we strive to change by advocating for research, legal access, and responsible consumption.
 Always consult a physician before attempting alternative therapies.